Learning the Interference Graph of a Wireless Network: Conclusions

 Under the CSMA/CA protocol, transmitter $i$ only contends for the channel when $Q_i=1$.
-For ease of analysis, in this proof, we assume that every transmitter competes for the channel at the beginning of each session no matter whether or not $Q_i=1$.
-Then, if transmitter $i$ gets the channel, it starts transmit if $Q_i=1$.
-Otherwise, even thought node $i$ has the opportunity to transmit, it keeps silent.
-The latter event leaves the opportunity open for one of its neighbors with a longer back-off time to transmit.
-Since this does not change the outcome of transmission pattern given that the back-off times of those transmitters with nonempty queues are fixed, the statistics of $\Xv:=(X_1,X_2,\ldots,X_n)$ stay the same under this interpretation.
+For ease of exposition, in this proof, we assume that every transmitter will first choose a random backoff time at the beginning of each session, whether or not its queue is non-empty.
+However, only APs with $Q_i=1$ will actually compete for the channel.
+A transmitter with $Q_i=0$ will not transmit even if it has the shortest backoff time.

 Define $T_{\mathcal{N}_i}$ as the minimum back-off time of the nodes in the set $\mathcal{N}_i$.
 Then,